plfa/plfa.github.io/out/Stlc.md

 Abstraction is also called lambda abstraction, and is the construct from which the calculus takes its name.

-With the exception of variables, each construct either constructs a value of a given type (abstractions yield functions, true and false yield booleans) or deconstructs it (applications use functions, conditionals use booleans).
+With the exception of variables, each term form either constructs a value of a given type (abstractions yield functions, true and false yield booleans) or deconstructs it (applications use functions, conditionals use booleans).
 We will see this again when we come